dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 reach into the module's scope to return the localized string and assign it to a local variable in the test's scope.
 Then we use that local variable to build the error record similar to what is thrown by using the helper function `Get-InvalidOperationRecord`.
-Last we assert that the expected message is what is thrown.
+Lastly we assert that the expected message is what is thrown.
 The wildcard character `*` is added due to that Pester 5 does a `-like` comparison on the text string and not `-contains`.
 The reason we need to add the wildcard character is because the inner exceptions (stack trace) are not the same between the helper functions and the error record that is thrown.

 ```powershell
 It 'Should throw the correct error message' {